lolmanQ/lolmanQ/README.md

 Imagine you take the level cause and effect from Titanfall 2, and you make a parkour system based on ghost runner and other movement games and boom you have this game
 [itch.io](https://lolmanq.itch.io/dual-time)

 I served as lead programmer.
-One of my many responcibilitys was the movement
+One of my many responsibilities was the movement
 ![Dual-time-banner-2](https://user-images.githubusercontent.com/32110106/135502047-dc8e850a-8f79-410b-9b0a-9087618017a1.png)
 ![Dual-time-level-1](https://user-images.githubusercontent.com/32110106/135497293-2a837dc6-bbdd-4809-83f3-adac53df0116.gif)